Threshold transient growth as a criterion for turbulent mean profiles: Results

 \subsection{Two-Stage Optimisation}

-We first consider the minimal domain and $\Rt=180$ used by LM21.
+We first consider the minimal domain and $\Rt=180$ used by LD21.
 The approach taken here is to do two optimisations in sequence to estimate the energy growth possible in the flow over timescales consistent with the eddy turnover times near the wall.
 The first optimisation is used to define the streak field using linear transient growth analysis and the second optimisation then finds the optimal secondary growth on the primary streak field once it has been given an amplitude.
-The first has already been discussed with the result that a primary streak of spanwise spacing $\lambda_z^{p+}=84$ emerges using the approach advocated by \cite{Butler93}.
-The results of the secondary optimal gain $G_s(t_s^+;84,A,\Rt)$ contoured over the $(t_s^+, A \sqrt{\Rt})$ plane is shown in Figure \ref{fig:4} with the associated optimising wavenumber index $m$ shown on the right.
-In their \S6.3, LD21 discuss a threshold of $G_s=50$ for sustainable turbulence (although their figure 22 actually suggests the threshold is closer to 40 than 50) and so this contour is highlighted.
-The optimal growth possible at a representative time of $t_e^+= 57.6$ is

-with $m_{max}=0.7$ over the set $m \in \{0,0.1,\ldots,2\}$ ($\lambda_x^+=480$) rising to $\approx 55$ when the streak amplitude is $\bar{A}_{84}+\sigma$: here $\bar{A}_{\lambda_z^+}$ is defined as the observed mean amplitude for a streak of spanwise wavelength $\lambda_z^+$.
-This then gives growth levels consistent with the findings of LD21.
-It's worth remarking that the secondary optimal energy gain is assessed here for disturbances with up to 5 times longer wavelength than fit in the original DNS (an advantage of this approach).
-Fig. \ref{fig:4} also shows that this growth is quite insensitive to the optimisation time $t_s$: the $G_s=50$ contour sits in the $\bar{A}$ range $[\bar{A}_{84},\bar{A}_{84}+\sigma]$ from about $t_s^+ \approx 50$ up to well over 150.
-The optimal wavenumber $m_{max}$, however, does monotonically decrease from $0.7$ down to 0 as $t_s$ increases with the 3D-to-2D transition occurring near $t_s^+=100$.
+This is admittedly a simplistic approach which relies on a timescale separation argument that the secondary growth occurs over a shorter timescale than the evolution of the streaks so they can be considered steady.
+This is unlikely to be true but the alternatives (discussed later) require a significantly more complex approach.
+Given this, trying this simple and interpretable approach to see if it captures the sort of growths found by LD21 seemed reasonable.